 1. Identifying and ensuring that the Commission complies with the laws and regulations applicable to its activities, and for informing us about all known violations of such laws or regulations, other than those that are clearly inconsequential; 2.
 The design and implementation of programs and controls to prevent and detect fraud, and for informing us about all known or suspected fraud affecting the Commission involving management, employees who have significant roles in internal control, and others where the fraud could have a material effect on the financial statements; and 3.
-Informing us of its knowledge of any allegations of fraud or suspected fraud affecting the Commission received in communications from employees, former employees, analysts, regulators, short sellers, vendors, customers or others.
+Informing us of its knowledge of any allegations of fraud or suspected fraud affecting the Commission received in communications from employees, former employees, analysts, regulators, vendors, customers or others.

-Management is responsible for the preparation of the required supplementary information in accordance with U.S. GAAP.
-Management agrees to include the auditor's report on the required supplementary information in any document that contains the supplementary information and indicates that the auditor has reported on such required supplementary information.
-Management also agrees to present the required supplementary information with the audited financial statements or, if the required supplementary information will not be presented with audited financial statements, to make the audited financial statements readily available to the intended users of the required supplementary information no later than the date of issuance of the required supplementary information and the auditor's report thereon.
+Management is responsible for the preparation of the required supplementary information (RSI) which the Governmental Accounting Standards Board ("GASB") requires be presented to supplement the basic financial statements.
+Management is also responsible for the preparation of the supplementary information in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Management agrees to include the auditor's report on the supplementary information in any document that contains the supplementary information and indicates that the auditor has reported on such supplementary information.
+Management also agrees to present the supplementary information with the audited financial statements or, if the supplementary information will not be presented with audited financial statements, to make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance of the supplementary information and the auditor's report thereon

-The Board is responsible for informing us of its views about the risks of fraud within the Commission, and its knowledge of any fraud or suspected fraud affecting the Commission.
+The Board is responsible for informing us of its views about the risks of fraud, waste or abuse within the Commission, and its knowledge of any fraud, waste or abuse or suspected fraud, waste or abuse affecting the Commission.